phillipdavidstearns/brahman-ai/guides/ftp_setup/vsftpd_setup.md

 1. Create a mount point for the USD drive: `$ sudo mkdir /media/NAS`
-1. Mount the USB drive to the mount point: `$ sudo mount /dev/sda3 /media/NAS`
+1. Mount the Linux filesystem partition of USB drive to the mount point: `$ sudo mount /dev/sda3 /media/NAS`
-1. Create a directory for the user on the USB drive: `$ sudo mkdir abraham'
+1. Create a directory for the user on the USB drive: `$ sudo mkdir abraham`
 1. Set ownership to user: `$ sudo chown abraham:abraham /media/NAS/abraham`
 1. Set permissions: `$ sudo chmod 755 /media/NAS/abraham`
-1. Create a user specific directory on the USB drive: `$ sudo mkdir /media/NAS/abraham`
-1. Set the user's 'home' directory: `$ sudo usermod -d /media/NAS/abraham abraham`
+1. Set the user's 'home' directory to the directory on the USB drive: `$ sudo usermod -d /media/NAS/abraham abraham`
 1. Edit the configuration file: `$ sudo nano /etc/vsftpd.conf`
 1. Make sure the following options are set: